Topeng dances: Surakartan topeng

 Various Balinese topeng (dance masks) at Taman Mini Indonesia Indah.

 The topeng of the Surakarta Sunanate court is similar in style and theme to the Yogyakarta variants.
 Differences are seen in the craftmanship of masks; facial hair is represented with hair or fibre, while the Yogyakarta style uses black paint.
 Similarly to Yogyakarta, the Sukarta topeng punakawan (jester) often uses a jawless half-mask.

 Yogyakartan topeng

 In Yogyakarta tradition, the mask dance is part of wayang wong performances.
 Composed and created by Sultan Hamengkubuwono I (1755–1792), certain characters such as the wanara (monkey) and denawa (giant) in Ramayana and Mahabharata use masks, while the knight and princesses do not wear masks.
 The punakawan (jester) might use a half-mask (a mask without a jaw) so he can speak freely and clearly.
 Significantly here, the mustache is painted in black.
-The Topeng Klono Alus, Topeng Klono Gagah, and Topeng Putri Kenakawulan dances are classical Yogyakarta court dances derived from the story of Raden Panji from the 15th-century Majapahit legacy.
-The Klono Alus Jungkungmandeya and Klono Gagah Dasawasisa are masked dances adapted from Mahabharata stories.
+The Topeng Klono Alus Gunungsari, Topeng Klono Gagah Sewandono, and Topeng Putri Kenakawulan dances are classical Yogyakarta court dances derived from the story of Raden Panji from the 15th-century Majapahit legacy.